-The Vice Chancellor for Student Affairs, Residence Life, Counseling, Human Resources and University Police work together as a team to provide assistance or early intervention and to address threatening behavior to help prevent incidents.
+The Dean of Students Office, Residence Life, Counseling, Human Resources and University Police work together as a team to provide assistance or early intervention and to address threatening behavior to help prevent incidents.
 Equally important is to help those in difficult times, and in crisis.
-Additional information is located on the Vice Chancellor for Student Affairs, Human Resources and Public Safety Web sites.
+Additional information is located on the Dean of Students, Human Resources and Public Safety websites.